WenjiangDeng/MAX/README.md

 ## 4. Quantifcation of mutant-allele expression
 Suppose we already created a working directory “MAX_project” (/path/to/MAX_project/) for the quantification.
 ### 4.1 Generate the equivalence class table and Y count matrix
-- The command to generate equivalence class table for each sample is similar to [“salmon quant”](https://salmon.readthedocs.io/en/latest/salmon.html#using-salmon).
+- The command to generate equivalence class table for each sample is similar with [“salmon quant”](https://salmon.readthedocs.io/en/latest/salmon.html#using-salmon).
 The input parameters are the Index_reference folder and RNA-seq data.
 The "-l" option defines the [library type of reads](https://salmon.readthedocs.io/en/latest/salmon.html#what-s-this-libtype).
 Below shows the example if we want to run MAX for sample1 and sample2 with 8 cpus:
 ```sh
 MAX -i /path/to/Index_reference -l IU -1 s1_read1.fasta -2 s1_read2.fasta -p 8 -o /path/to/MAX_project/sample1 -w 100000000
 MAX -i /path/to/Index_reference -l IU -1 s2_read1.fasta -2 s2_read2.fasta -p 8 -o /path/to/MAX_project/sample2 -w 100000000